Paneer recipes for an exotic meal fit for the kings!

-Paneer recipes are quick &easy and that makes them so popular.
-This Badami Paneer Korma is no different.
-All you have to do is make the nut-based creamy and luscious gravy and drop the paneer cubes in it.
-Cooked without tomato, this paneer recipe calls for simple ingredients like onion, ginger and garlic along with almonds & melon seeds to give a creamy texture to this dish.
-This paneer in white gravy pairs superbly well with Indian Naan bread or Fried Rice.
+This Badami Paneer Korma has paneer cubes served in a nut-based creamy and luscious gravy.
+Cooked without tomato, this easy paneer recipe calls for simple ingredients like onion, ginger, and garlic along with almonds & melon seeds to give a creamy texture to this dish.
+This paneer in white gravy pairs superbly well with Indian naan bread or fried rice.

 Paneer recipes are extremely popular in Indian cuisine.
-This popularity is owing to its ease in availability and the fact that it doesn’t have any particular taste of its own.
-So, everything depends upon the flavour and taste of the gravy which makes a paneer dish special.
+This popularity is owing to its ease of availability and the fact that it doesn’t have any particular taste of its own.
+So, everything depends upon the flavour and taste of the gravy, which makes a paneer dish special.
+Due to its versatility, paneer recipes are hugely popular for both everyday cooking, as well as in special menus.

 I remember having this white paneer korma way long back at one of my aunt’s place.
 She would make a thick paste of all the ingredients together in a blender and then allow it to simmer till everything is cooked before adding the paneer.